Congressional Panel: Consumers Shouldn't Have To Solve Surprise Medical Bill Problem

 "We pay our providers less and can keep less than 10 percent of nurses we train in the area because we can't pay them," Roe said.

-Though Rep. Susan Wild, a Pennsylvania Democrat, acknowledged surprise billing is one problem that both parties are motivated to solve, she was skeptical that a path forward was on the horizon.
+Rep. Susan Wild, a Pennsylvania Democrat, acknowledged that surprise billing is one problem that both parties are motivated to solve, but she was skeptical that a path forward was on the horizon.
 "The solutions I'm hearing don't sound workable in the context of our present medical system," Wild said.

 "Isn't the real problem the fact that we've turned over our medical system to private market forces?" she asked.